-- (1) The subpoena requires the production of evidence that does not relate to a matter in issue. - (2) The subpoena fails to describe with sufficient particularity the evidence required to be produced. - (3) The subpoena is subject to being quashed for any other reason sufficient in law.
+- 1 (1) The subpoena requires the production of evidence that does not relate to a matter in issue.
+3 (2) The subpoena fails to describe with sufficient particularity the evidence - (2) The subpoena fails to describe with sufficient particularity the evidence required to be produced. - (3) The subpoena is subject to being quashed for any other reason sufficient in law.

-(h1)(l) Hearing on Motion to Quash Subpoena; Appeal. - A hearing on a motion to quash a subpoena pursuant to subsection (h)(k) of this section shall be heard at least 1020 days prior to the hearing for which the subpoena was issued.
+(h1)(1) Hearing on Motion to Quash Subpoena; Appeal. - A hearing on a motion to quash a subpoena pursuant to subsection (h)(k) of this section shall be heard at least 4020 days prior to the hearing for which the subpoena was issued.
 The denial of a motion to quash a subpoena is subject to immediate judicial review in the Superior Court of Wake County or in the superior court of the county where the person subject to the subpoena resides.